Sequential Apportionment from Stationary Divisor Methods

 In the next section, we review the basics of divisor methods and their application to award representatives in succession; this includes properties satisfied by divisor methods, but also new results about apportionment sequences and their period length.
-Section \ref{prelims} also explains the partial ordering on apportionment sequences and concludes with a result tying the apportionment sequences from the divisor methods of Adams and d'Hondt.
+Section \ref{prelims} also explains the partial ordering on apportionment sequences and concludes with a result tying the apportionment sequences from the divisor methods of Adams and D'Hondt.

 In Section \ref{2parties}, we focus our attention on properties of 2-party apportionment sequences.
-For any vote distribution, we characterize the possible 2-party apportionment sequences for all stationary divisor methods, breaking the interval of possible cut points $[0,1]$ into equivalence classes.
+For any vote distribution, we characterize the possible 2-party apportionment sequences for all stationary divisor methods, breaking the interval of possible cutpoints $[0,1]$ into equivalence classes.
 The possible apportionment sequences for $n$ parties can be determined by lifting all $\binom{n}{2}$ pairs of 2-party sequences to the $n$-party sequence.
 Using properties of the common divisors of the parties' vote totals, we are able to count the number of possible sequences for the $n$-party problem.
 Our analyses for $n$-party sequential apportionment appears in Section \ref{more_parties}.
 We offer some concluding remarks in Section \ref{endremarks}.
 An appendix includes some of the more technical proofs.